 Overview: The modern-day inventing merit badge is tricky, but by no means is it the most difficult badge out there.
 So why did I list it in this article?
 Good question!
 Let me school you on a bit of Scouting history!

 The Inventing merit bade was released in 1911, as part of the BSA’s original 57 badges.
-To earn this badge, a scout would first need to create some sort of new gadget.
+To earn this badge, a Scout would first need to create some sort of new gadget.
 That doesn’t seem too hard, right?
-It gets worse.
-Afterward, these brave scouts were required to get a federal patent on their invention — which is a very difficult, time-consuming, and costly process to complete.
+It gets worse… Afterward, these brave Scouts were required to get a federal patent on their invention — which is a very difficult, time-consuming, and costly process to complete.

 In 1914, the Inventing merit badge was discontinued for two commonly cited reasons: